 However, a few insurers have begun to integrate their channels in a compelling and coherent manner.
 They have digitized claims and gone paperless.
 They capture their customers’ information and make it available to all touchpoints for any product, thus creating a 360-degree customer view for marketing staff, claim adjusters, actuaries and call center representatives.
 They let customers submit claims through mobile apps, which let adjusters in the field to update the claims in real time.

 The omnichannel approach lets them develop a deep understanding of their customers’ priorities.
 They are able to earn customer loyalty through genuine support and empathy for customers.

 E-trade platforms comprise a fast-growing class of tools that replace the labor-intensive and paper-based systems wherein a broker calls many underwriters to get quotes on a policy and then writes up each quote separately.
 The platforms also eliminate the need for brokers to navigate the IT systems of various insurers through different interfaces.
 Insurers bid digitally on the sales opportunities that brokers offer through e-trade, like in an auction, and the brokers don’t have to use different interfaces for the different participating insurers.

 Collaborative networks are another class of tools that is promising.
-It digitizes insurance deal discussion, which is an essential part of the business.
+It digitizes insurance sector deal discussion, which is an essential part of the business.
 Wholesale brokers use collaborative software through which they can search for sales materials or industry news, widen their network and link to carriers whenever there is a new or renewal opportunity.
 The networks allow the brokers to communicate several times quicker than over the telephone or in person.